Inflammatory disease shows up among young Missouri patients

 Children’s Mercy Kansas City spokeswoman Lisa Augustine said that hospital is treating one patient with the syndrome.

 COVID-19 is far less common in children than adults.
-Of Missouri’s 10,006 confirmed cases, children under age 20 account for 322, or 3.2%.
-None of Missouri’s 524 coronavirus deaths have involved children, and generally, doctors continue to believe that most infected children develop only mild symptoms.
+Of Missouri’s 10,142 confirmed cases, as of Wednesday children under age 20 account for 331, or 3.3 percent.
+None of Missouri’s 542 coronavirus deaths have involved children, and generally, doctors continue to believe that most infected children develop only mild symptoms.

 At least 3,000 U.S. children are diagnosed with Kawasaki disease each year.
 It is most common in children younger than 6 and in boys.